Murray-Assal/open-weather-data-pipeline/README.md

 # Open Weather Data Pipeline
-A weather‑forecast data ETL pipeline to extract, clean and store it in a Postgres data warehouse.
+A weather‑forecast data ETL pipeline to extract, clean and store it in a DataBricks data warehouse.

 ## Table of Contents
 - [Overview](#overview)